 Here are some of the local groups that are looking for assistance:

-ACES, a nonprofit child support advocacy group, seeks volunteers to help with court monitoring, outreach, advocacy, fund-raising.
-Details: 1-800-738-2237.
+ACES, a nonprofit child support advocacy group, seeks volunteers to help with court monitoring, outreach, advocacy, fund-raising, etc. Information: 1-800-738-2237.

 American Cancer Society Discovery Shop needs volunteers to help in the new resale shop.
 Also needed is donated merchandise: furniture, collectibles, adult clothing, linens, jewelry, and more.
 Information: 419-882-6567.